Siceth/Stratus-Stat-Frontend/README.md

-# Stats Services

-I write a lot of small independent scripts based on crawling or calculating foreign data.
-Most of them are private, but what's listed here is public if you find it helpful.
-It includes:

-* **stratus** A mirror for caching pages on Stratus Network ([https://stratus.network/](https://stratus.network/))
-* **stratus-maps** An image cache repository for Stratus maps that searches natively and on [MCResourcePile](https://github.com/MCResourcePile/mcresourcepile.github.io)
-* **stratus-topdonor** Simply get the in-game username of the person listed as the top donor [here](https://stratusnetwork.buycraft.net/).
+# Stratus Stat Frontend (made distinct from "stat-services")

+This is a fun weekend project currently hosted at https://stats.seth-phillips.com/, that pulls data ingested from [Stratus-Stat-Utilities](https://github.com/Siceth/Stratus-Stat-Utilities) and renders content to the interwebs.

+Really the only things of interest here are the esoteric PHP routing and the graphing solutions.
+Bon Appétit!

-These all assume an Apache/PHP web server.
-Remember to `chmod -R u+rwX,go+rX,go-w /var/www/html` and `chown` accordingly!
+(Also, this is assumed to be an Apache/PHP setup.
+Remember to `chmod -R u+rwX,go+rX,go-w /var/www/html` and `chown` accordingly!)